 Why is the Moulin Rouge’s windmill red?

-Whether this is an urban legend or not, it seems that the colour of the Moulin Rouge was chosen for other motives.
+Whether this is an urban legend or not, it seems that the colour of the windmill was chosen for other motives.

 Red is the colour of love, passion and… erotism.
 It is therefore not surprising that it was chosen for places dedicated to pleasure.